MonicaCT/InclusiveCreditRiskAnalytics-Bolivia/README.md

 ## Executive summary

-This repository is a polished portfolio case for doctoral and senior data analyst applications.
-It starts from messy operational Excel workbooks, builds a reproducible R pipeline, produces cleaned panels and analytical tables, validates forecasts, stress-tests portfolio risk, and communicates the results through a GitHub Pages dashboard.

-The substantive framing is development finance: portfolio growth is interpreted through responsible financial inclusion, territorial access and inequality-of-access proxies.
-The project is careful not to claim poverty reduction without household welfare data, which makes the analytical argument stronger and more credible.
+This project transforms operational credit portfolio records into a structured analytical framework for understanding portfolio dynamics, financial inclusion patterns, territorial distribution, credit risk, and portfolio sustainability.

+Starting from heterogeneous Excel workbooks, the workflow builds a reproducible R-based pipeline that consolidates branch-level information into clean analytical datasets, generates performance indicators, validates forecasting models, evaluates risk scenarios, and produces interactive visualizations and technical outputs for transparent analysis.

+The analytical perspective focuses on responsible financial inclusion, territorial access to credit, and the distribution of financial services across branches.
+Portfolio growth is examined alongside outreach, concentration patterns, credit depth, and portfolio quality indicators, providing a multidimensional view of credit expansion and financial access.
+The analysis explicitly distinguishes observed evidence from broader socioeconomic outcomes, ensuring that interpretations remain consistent with the information available in the underlying data.

 ## Research question